dickinson-comp492-spring2024/web/resources/index.md

 * Your team can meet and create the reviews together, submitting just one review per poster.
 Or individuals can submit their own reviews.
 * Communicate your reviews to the poster authors via email or Slack.
+* Make at least one positive comment and one suggestion for improvement.

 Finally, open-source project teams must remember to register and submit their abstracts for the civic engagement symposium: